Summary (overview of role):

 We guarantee an interview to disabled candidates who meet the minimum selection criteria, as part of disability confident commitment.

-As an equal opportunities employer we will ensure that ethnic minority candidates who reach the bench mark will be selected for interview.
+As an equal opportunities employer we will ensure candidates who reach the bench mark from ethnic minority candidates will be selected for interview.

 You should indicate on your application if you want to be considered under these options.